Vilayil

 Vilayil is a small village in Kerala, India, near the cities of Kondotty, Kizhisseri and Areekode.
 The village is under the jurisdiction of the Muthuvallur and Cheekode Grama panchayats.

 Facilities

 Vilayil has a Primary Health Centre,a post office and six educational institutions: V.P.A.U.P.s.
 (Vilayil Parappur); G.L.P.S (Vilayil Parappur); and Panat A.M.L.P School Vilayil.GOVT LOWER PRIMARY SCHOOL VILAYIL PARAPPUR.
 CBMS LP School Vilayil Parappur.

 Kondotty GOVT.arts and science college -VILAYIL PARAPPUR.

 Geography

 There are many natural small canals that flow near Vilayil.
 One of the rivers is Vachal.
 The main attraction of Vilayil is Rudrani Mala (Hill).

 Notable people

-Vilayil Fazeela a notable singer specialised in Mappila Songs was born in Vilayil.
+Vilayil Faseela a notable singer specialised in Mappila Songs was born in Vilayil.
 Previously she was known as Vilayil Valsala prior to her conversion to Islam.